I could laugh and play

 1. Intro 2.
 Commandments 3.
 Shit-Faced 4.
 TV Hero 5.
 F.U.N.
 6. Try Again 7.
 The Morning After 8.
 Desperation 9.
 Feed The Lohocla 10.
 Help Yourself 11.
 Mon Cheri 12.
 Outro

-At first The Morning After could be taken as just a stereotypical Tankard release, but there's actually something more to it.
-Though variety does not really belong to Tankard's style, some songs on this album are actually distinguishable from the others even slightly.
-The general feel of these songs is particularly uplifting and refreshing and although the band occasionally touch also some more serious issues, mostly the music is best suited to create a cheerful atmosphere.
-Without a doubt the most memorable tracks are the cover song Try Again and the rattling Mon Cheri, a love song in 44 seconds that just got to be heard to believe it.
-Even though The Morning After is not radically different from Tankard's other releases, some nice touches help it to become a little bit more distinctive from the rest.
+At first The Morning After could be mistaken for just another typical Tankard release, but there's actually something more to it.
+Although great variety does not really belong to the band's customary output, several songs on this album are actually more easily distinguishable from the others.
+The general feel is uplifting and even refreshing, and while the lyrics occasionally touch also serious topics, mostly this music is suitable for creating and maintaining a cheerful atmosphere.
+Among the most memorable tracks are the upbeat cover song Try Again and the total riot Mon Cheri, a love song in 44 seconds that you just got to hear to believe it.
+Even though The Morning After is not radically different from Tankard's other recordings, some nice touches make it a bit more distinctive than the norm.

 TANKARD - Alien